Jungkook is really, really bored.

 Yet bizarrely, according to Taehyung and Jimin, finding a boyfriend will somehow fix this.

 Jungkook promptly shoves his face into his drink straw in avoidance, humming at the taste.
-Mixing milk and espresso shots together to make an americano sounds like a consolation prize in theory rather than something enjoyable and popular, but fuck if Jungkook isn’t entirely bought into the notion of stylish caffeine consumption.
+Mixing water and espresso shots together to make an americano sounds like a consolation prize in theory rather than something enjoyable and popular, but fuck if Jungkook isn’t entirely bought into the notion of stylish caffeine consumption.
 Paying for aesthetics.
 He’s into it.

 “What do you want me to do?”
 Jungkook asks, feeling cornered from the set gaze of Jimin’s eyes.
 He wears colored contacts lately, deep hazel with big circle lenses.
 Jungkook thinks he looks kind of like an alien in them.“Write my KakaoTalk ID on the side of a bathroom stall in Hongdae and see what happens?”